A beginner’s guide to using a safety razor, with tips for avoiding cuts and irritation.

 • Keep your razor out of reach of children.

-Switching to a safety razor isn’t just about getting a better shave—it’s about taking care of yourself and the planet.
+Shaving with a double edge safety razor isn’t just about getting a close shave—it’s about sustainability, skin health, and embracing a timeless grooming ritual.
 With a little practice, you’ll master the technique and never look back.
-Ready to give it a try?
-Explore Regn’s affordable, eco-friendly safety razors and take the first step toward a smoother shave today.

 ← Older Post Newer Post →